schonsnatan/SQL-Triggers-Functions-Sales-Analysis/README.md

         * Password: natan
     Then select the “northwind” database".

+4. **Insert the SQL code:** Insert the SQL code: "accumulated_sales.sql" and "audit_employee.sql".
+To test the accumulated sales project you can insert new data with the northwind_insert_sales.sql code.

-3. **Stopping Docker Compose** Stop the started server by the command `docker-compose up` using Ctrl-C and remove the containers with:
+3. **Stopping Docker Compose:** Stop the started server by the command `docker-compose up` using Ctrl-C and remove the containers with:

     ```
     docker-compose down
     ```

-4. **Files and Persistence** Your changes to the Postgres databases will be persisted on the Docker volume `postgresql_data` and can be recovered by restarting Docker Compose with `docker-compose up`.
+4. **Files and Persistence:** Your changes to the Postgres databases will be persisted on the Docker volume `postgresql_data` and can be recovered by restarting Docker Compose with `docker-compose up`.
 To delete the data from the database, run:

     ```
     docker-compose down -v